 The history of the castle following King Francis I’s death is rather sad because it hasn’t been a consistent residence of anybody for more than a decade at best.
 It immediately fell in disuse and was basically abandoned for the first 80 years until Louis XIV spent some money to renovate it and build a huge 1,200-horse stable.

 He used the castle the same way as King Francis I and barely spent a few weeks there every year until he completely abandoned it in 1685 and spent most of his time at the Palace of Versailles.

 To make things even worse, the castle was completely stripped and even timber from floors was demolished to be sold during the French Revolution.
 The wooden doors were even used to heat the rooms during the sale.

 It wasn’t until the year 1930, when it came in the hands of the French State, that the château found its true purpose, which was to become a popular tourist attraction after a serious renovation.

 12. It housed some of the most famous works of art during World War II

-The château got a completely different purpose during World War II because, from 1939 onwards, some of the most famous works of art of the Louvre Museum and other popular museums in France were stored there.
+The château got a completely different purpose during World War II because, from 1939 onwards, some of the most famous works of art from the Louvre Museum and other popular museums in France were stored there.

 13. The entire area around the castle was flooded in 2016